anujjohri/Time-series-in-Python-2/README.md

 # Time-series-in-Python-2

-In this code, we will implement ARIMA models
+In this code, we will implement ARIMA model

 ## ARIMA - AutoRegressive intergrated moving avg technique